prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Defines the host&rsquo;s port, it can be a literal port number or a port name.</p>
+<p>port defines the host&rsquo;s port, it can be a literal port number or a port name.</p>
 </td>
 </tr>
 </tbody>